 Nutrients & Ingredients

-Each Serving Size (1/4 cup) contains: Whey (milk) protein powder, flax meal, L-glutamine, glutamic acid, nutritional yeast, rice protein powder, tart cherry powder, ribonucleic acid, calcium citrate, magnesium citrate, selenium yeast (550 mcg selenium), buckwheat (leaf), Brussels sprouts (whole plant), kale (whole plant), choline bitartrate, inositol, alfalfa (whole plant) juice powder, sunflower lecithin powder, grape (seed) extract, carrot (root) powder, and red wine extract.
+Each Serving Size (1/4 cup) contains: Whey protein (milk), organic flax meal, L-glutamine, glutamic acid, nutritional yeast, rice protein, tart cherry powder, ribonucleic acid, calcium citrate, magnesium citrate, selenium yeast, organic buckwheat (aerial parts), organic Brussels sprouts (aerial parts), organic kale (aerial parts), choline bitartrate, inositol, organic alfalfa (aerial parts) juice powder, sunflower lecithin powder, grape seed extract, organic carrot, and red wine extract.

 Please consult the actual product label for the most accurate product information.